FIRST START COMPUTER SCIENCE (FSCS)

 Prerequisite: Basic Programming (preferred)

-App Development AD 300 (ages 10-14)
+App Development AD 401 (ages 9-14)

 This course introduces the foundational concepts of computer programming, which unlocks the ability to make rich, interactive apps.
 Children will write code using JavaScript as the programming language, and use an ideal programming environment to build simple apps from the ground-up.
+Students will use MIT App Inventor, a beginner-friendly, drag-and-drop platform, to design and build their very own Android apps.

 Prerequisite: Game Coding (preferred)